 What I can tell you is that we saw animals up close both times, but often they were different animals.

-Semi Private Tours in Animal Kingdom
+Semi-Private Safari Tours in Animal Kingdom

 If you want an even closer experience with the animals in Animal Kingdom, you can always pay for a semi-private tour.
 These are a few that you can choose from: